-For cubism, and abstract art, just wander through Callejon de Hamel to see bathtub sculptures and colourful paintings on the walls.
+For cubism, and abstract art in Havana, just wander through Callejon de Hamel to see bathtub sculptures and colourful paintings on the walls.
 This alleyway is one of the coolest areas in the city and if you go on a Sunday you'll see the locals dancing at their weekly rumba (Spanish for party).

 The Museo Nacional de Bellas Artes is for the arty Girl about the Globe or if you prefer trying the cuisine. take a cooking class at Ajiaco Cafe.
 Don’t forget to stop at the Chocolate Museum either (which is more like a cafe), where you buy anything chocolate-shaped including a chocolate cigar.